 With continued research and awareness, we are finding that neurodivergence is increasingly common—especially in adults whose condition may have been overlooked in childhood.
 This means that more and more individuals and couples are faced with obstacles that come with being neurodiverse in a neurotypical world.

 Many combinations of neurodivergent and neurotypical couples exist, with one or both partners adapting to life with Autism and/or ADHD.
 Also, neurodivergent conditions are often co-occurring with one or more mental health challenges, such as anxiety, OCD, depression, and Post-Traumatic Stress Disorder (PTSD).

 This can put further strain on a couple as one or both partners not only experience emotional distress but also have to navigate how autism and ADHD, impact their relationship.
 In partnerships where one or both individuals are autistic or otherwise neurodiverse, couples often struggle to communicate, create boundaries, and reciprocate emotions.

 Specialized Marriage And Relationship Counseling Is Important For Neurodiverse Couples

 Therapy offers a great opportunity for all couples to come together and resolve issues from a united front.
-However, it’s important that couples involved in neurodiverse partnerships work with a clinician who understands the particular marriage and relationship problems faced by those living with autism, ADHD, and other forms of neurodivergence.
+However, it’s important that couples involved in neurodiverse partnerships work with a clinician who understands the particular marriage and relationship problems faced by those living with Autism Spectrum ADHD, and other forms of neurodivergence.

 Neurodiverse Couples Therapy Offers Clarity, Skills-Building, And Perspective